acuschwarze/mathematics-and-ai/final-projects/research_summaries.md

 ---

-**Title:** Is Synthetic Data all We Need?
+# Is Synthetic Data all We Need?
 Benchmarking the Robustness of Models Trained with Synthetic Images

 **Authors:** Krishnakant Singh, Thanush Navaratnam, Jannik Holmer, Simone Schaub-Meyer, Stefan Roth